 Almost every problem in the show ends up being neatly wrapped up.
 Nanami is sweet and wants to help people and spirits and everything else and somehow she just makes things work out.
 We could argue that this is a by-product of her being a land god and coincidences occur because of that power, but that doesn’t stop it being any less a cheap plot device to get a happy resolution.

-The opening theme to season 1.
+And on that note, the opening theme to season 1 is fantastic.
 You will be bouncing a long and singing this in no time.
 Just hearing it makes you smile and relax and puts you in the right frame of mind to soak up the story that follows.

-The opening theme to season 2.
+Which makes the opening theme to season 2 all the more disappointing.
 While not dreadful, it just couldn’t hold up to season 1.
 I found myself skipping over it more often than not.

-So what we have is a sweet show with some great characters (and a few not so great ones) with a predictable but adorable story, all told with some nice music, vibrant artwork and reasonable voice acting.
+So what we have in Kamisama Kiss is a sweet show with some great characters (and a few not so great ones) with a predictable but adorable story, all told with some nice music, vibrant artwork and reasonable voice acting.

 I completely recommend this anime to anyone who likes romantic comedies and even just people that don’t mind the coming of age story with a bit of supernatural silliness thrown in.
 While the comedy doesn’t always hit the mark, the moments that do will have you laughing aloud.
 A scene that I always remember is when Tomoe transforms Kurama into an ostrich and then chases him through the school building with a fox fire.
 Utterly ridiculous and yet totally funny.